UD-CPS491-24S-Team/Team05-JPMorganChase-Public/index.md

 **Harshita M.P.**

-Harshita is a senior Computer Science student at the University of Dayton with a concentration in Cyber Defense graduating in May of 2024.
+Harshita is a senior Computer Science student at the University of Dayton with a concentration in Cyber Defense graduating in December of 2024.
 Her academic focus aligns with her interests in cyber defense, RPA, and AI.
 Harshita aims to continue her education by pursuing a Master's degree in Computer Science/Cybersecurity.
 Please connect with her on LinkedIn <a href="https://www.linkedin.com/in/harshita-m-p-13b656203/">here.</a>

 **Duncan Ulman**